French Exit Tax

 The tax currently applies to all share portfolios over 800k€, including unit trusts / mutual funds.

-The tax also applies to all shareholdings in excess of 50%.
+The tax also applies to all shareholdings if you own more than 50% of the capital.

 The tax only applies to those who have been French resident for 6 out of the last 10 years.